Get

 Prevent Fleas Before They Start

-Of course, you can help prevent fleas from taking over your pet and home with just a bit of flea prevention!
-There are plenty of flea prevention products for your pet that you can speak with your vet about.
+Of course, you can prevent fleas from taking over your pet and home with preventative medications.
+There are plenty of flea prevention products for your pet, and your vet can recommend or prescribe the ideal treatment.
 They will help you decide whether a flea collar, topical medication, oral medication, or other form of prevention is best.

-You can also use natural methods of preventing fleas in your home and on your pet if you’d rather take that route.
-There are lots of those, including baking soda, cedar, apple cider vinegar, diatomaceous earth, and more.
-However, before you use any sort of natural method, you need to check to make sure it isn’t toxic to your four-legged friend.
-There are a surprising number of items you would think would be perfectly safe for our pets that aren’t, so be careful!
+You can also use natural methods of preventing fleas in your home, including baking soda, cedar, apple cider vinegar, diatomaceous earth, and more.
+However, before you use any natural method, you need to check to ensure it isn’t toxic to your pup.
+There are several items you would think would be perfectly safe for our pets that aren’t, so be careful!
 Natural methods rarely treat all stages of the flea life cycle, so be prepared for a long battle.

 dogster paw divider